Reach Out Today

 Can You Overdose on Acid?

 You can overdose on acid, but not in the same way as you can heroin, alcohol, or other drugs.
 In other words, an acid overdose won’t kill you.
 And unlike those substances, acid is not physically addictive.
-However, it can be psychologically addictive, and this can lead to a habit of continually using the drug despite negative consequences.
+LSD is not considered lsd addictive and does not cause physical dependence.

 An individual who takes a large amount of LSD may experience intense hallucinations, paranoia, panic, psychosis, and confusion.
 This can lead to risky behaviors, including accidents or self-harm.
 In extreme cases, these intense trips can trigger long-term mental health issues like post-traumatic stress disorder (PTSD).